zenfinity/zenfinity/README.md

 - Collaborative design and problem solving
 - Solar photovoltaic system design and installation.

-In my free time I enjoy meditation, coffee, mixology, painting, photography, music, and nature.
+In my free time I enjoy nature, meditation, coffee, (non-alcoholic) mixology, music, painting, photography, and movies & series.
 ### 📫 Reach me on [LinkedIn](https://www.linkedin.com/in/imacmoore/)
 <!--
 **zenfinity/zenfinity** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.